-Technology, Electronics, History, Healthcare, Social Media, Business Management, Legal, Marketing, Advertising, Cryptocurrency, Gaming, Travel, Outdoor Recreation, Wood Furniture
+Technology, Cryptocurrency, Electronics, History, Healthcare, Social Media, Business Management, Legal, Marketing, Advertising, Gaming, Travel, Outdoor Recreation, Antique Furniture

 History, Technology, Consumer Electronics, Gaming, Outdoor Recreation, Film, Weight Training, Food, Wine, Whisky, Travel, Archaeology, Social Media Engagement

 Chris graduated Summa Cum Laude from the State University of New York at Albany, earning Bachelor of Arts degrees in both English and History.
 He also had enough credits for minors in Anthropology, Archaeology and Political Science.

 Chris returned to SUNY Albany and received a Master's Degree in English with a concentration in writing.